 However, entities are encouraged to file as normal during this period if in a position to do so.

-- Upload your financial statements by 26 February 2021
+- Upload their abridged financial statements

 - 10,000 additional places on work placement and experience schemes available for those unemployed for over 6 months.

 - 12,500 additional places funded through the Training Support Grant for short term skills training.